LesFruitsDefendus/saskatoon-ng/doc/overview.md

 # Saskatoon Overview

-Saskatoon is a fruit harvest management system built for urban fruit gleaning collective.
+Saskatoon is a fruit harvest management system built for the Montreal-based urban fruit gleaning collective [Les Fruits Défendus](https://santropolroulant.org/en/what-is-the-roulant/collectives/fruits-defendus/).
 The initiative connects local fruit tree owners with volunteer harvesters and helps ensure that this valuable local food resource does not go to waste.
 After the fruit is harvested, it is usually divided among the tree owner, volunteers, and some beneficiary organizations.

-Saskatoon is currently used by [Les Fruits Défendus](https://santropolroulant.org/en/what-is-the-roulant/collectives/fruits-defendus/) in Montreal, Canada.

 The main functionalities can be divided into 2 categories:
 - Record keeping